 The E-2 visa offers Pakistani entrepreneurs a way to grow their business in the U.S., with renewable terms, market access, and family benefits.
 However, E2 visa challenges for Pakistani investors include meeting investment requirements and proving legitimate sources of funds, especially if gifted or from family businesses.

-Why E2 Visa Attracts Pakistani Investors
+Why the E2 Visa Attracts Pakistani Investors

-Access to a huge Market
+Access to a vast Market

 Stability for Family